rylanraj/storefront/README.md

 # storefront
-Project which simulates the database of a store.
+Project which simulates the logic of a Digital Store.
 Assignment for Computer Programming 12, received 100%.
 ASSIGNMENT DETAILS BELOW:

 Computer Programming 12 – Digital Storefront Project Challenges